 THE DIFFICULT HEEL WOUND

 We use all the newest techniques of wound closure- proxiderm and dermaclose to mechanically pull the wound closed, plastic surgical muscle and skin flap rotation to acheive immediate wound closure.
-Partial bone debridements can be necessary to remove infected bone.
+Partial bone debridements may be necessary to remove infected bone.
 In certain cases of this we use an ilizarov distraction osteogenesis technique to grow the patient a new heel bone altogether!
 We perform all debridements necessary, usually done in the office and do use the techniques of total contact casting in those situations where we believe it will help.

 If you have a heel wound that cannot be healed please contact us, no matter how small or extensive the wound may be, we will devise a treatment plan for you.
 If you live out of the New York area we can direct you to a doctor in your area that we trust.